jayvn/renderco.de/README.md

 # Browser App Gallery

-A simple platform for hosting and sharing browser-based web apps as PWAs.
+A simple platform for hosting and sharing browser-based web apps as PWAs using free hosting on github pages.

 Live at: [renderco.de](https://renderco.de)